 - PERMIT HOLDER

-- Any person engaged in the sale or distribution of tobacco products directly to consumers who applies for and receives a tobacco sales permit or any person who is required to apply for a tobacco sales permit pursuant to these regulations, or his or her business agent.
+- Any person engaged in the sale or distribution of tobacco or nicotine delivery products directly to consumers who applies for and receives a tobacco and nicotine delivery product sales permit or any person who is required to apply for a tobacco and nicotine delivery product sales permit pursuant to these regulations, or his or her business agent.

-- Any display from which customers may select a tobacco product without assistance from an employee or store personnel, excluding vending machines.
+- Any display or RYO machine from which customers may select or make a tobacco product or a nicotine delivery product without assistance from an employee or store personnel.

 - TOBACCO PRODUCT